Feeling stuck in old patterns?

 • understand how to recalibrate your physical, emotional and energetic bodies so you can feel more balanced

-• find alignment with your purpose and connect with your inner being
+• find deeper alignment with your purpose

 Juana offers holistic psychotherapy to people with trauma or who are going through life transitions.